 Extension Members in C#

-If you remember the summary I wrote about C# 13 back in November, I mentioned a feature that wasn’t ready yet but was planned, extensions everywhere.
-And here we have an update about that news.
-With the arrival of C# 14, we will get what we call extension members.
+If you remember the summary I made about C# 13 back in November, I mentioned a feature that wasn’t ready yet but was planned, extensions everywhere; and here we have an update on that news.
+With the arrival of C# 14 we’ll have what we now call extension members.

-For now, and until November 2025 alongside C# 14 (.NET 10), this new functionality is in preview and should not be used in production.
+For now, and until November 2025 with C# 14 (NET 10), the new feature is in preview and should not be used in production.

 1 - Extension Methods

-In C#, for many years we’ve had what are called extension methods.
-These are methods we can use to extend the capabilities of a class.
+In C#, for many years we’ve had extension methods that allow us to extend the behavior of a class.

-For example, and to use the same example as Microsoft itself used in their announcement:
+For example, and to use the same example provided in the official Microsoft announcement.

-If you have a collection of integers and want to get those greater than X, you can write code like the following:
+If we have an integer collection and we want to get those greater than X, we can do something like this:

 List<int> values = new List<int> { 0,5,6,9,20,55,99 };